pineapplemachine/PyDwarf/docs/scripts.md

 ## pineapple.flybears

+Flybears.
 Created by Sophie Kirschner.

 Example script which causes all female bears to fly.

 ## pineapple.greensteel

+Green Steel Alloy.
 Created by Sophie Kirschner.

 Adds an alloy which is lighter and sharper than steel but not so much as adamantine.
 It can be made from similar ingredients as steel with the addition of adamantine bars or a new adamant ore.